ESMValGroup/ESMValTool/.github/PULL_REQUEST_TEMPLATE/new_recipe.md

 **Tasks**

--   [ ] Create an issue to explain what you are going to do (and add the link at the bottom)
+-   [ ] [Create an issue](https://github.com/ESMValGroup/ESMValTool/issues) to discuss what you are going to do, if you haven't done so already (and add the link at the bottom)
 -   [ ] Add a recipe file in esmvaltool/recipes
 -   [ ] Add a diagnostic script in esmvaltool/diag_scripts
 -   [ ] Add documentation for the recipe to the `doc/sphinx/source/recipes` folder and add a new entry to index.rst
 -   [ ] Make sure your code is composed of functions of no more than 50 lines and uses meaningful names for variables
--   [ ] (Only if really necessary) Add any additional dependencies needed for the diagnostic script to setup.py, esmvaltool/install/R or esmvaltool/install/Julia (depending on the language of your script)and also to meta.yaml for conda dependencies (includes python and others, but not R/Julia)
--   [ ] Make sure the license of new dependencies is compatible with [Apache2.0](https://github.com/ESMValGroup/ESMValTool/blob/version2_development/LICENSE)
--   [ ] Make sure the Circle/CI tests pass
+-   [ ] Circle/CI tests pass.
+Status can be seen below your pull request.
+If the tests are failing, click the link to find out why.
--   [ ] Preferably the Codacy code quality test should pass, however a few remaining hard to solve Codacy issues are still acceptable
+-   [ ] Preferably Codacy code quality checks pass, however a few remaining hard to solve Codacy issues are still acceptable.
+Status can be seen below your pull request.
+If there is an error, click the link to find out why.
+If you suspect Codacy may be wrong, please ask by commenting.
 -   [ ] Please use `yamllint` to check that your YAML files do not contain mistakes
+-   [ ] (Only if really necessary) Add any additional dependencies needed for the diagnostic script to setup.py, esmvaltool/install/R/r_requirements.txt or esmvaltool/install/Julia/julia_requirements.txt (depending on the language of your script) and also to meta.yaml for conda dependencies (includes Python and others, but not R/Julia)
+-   [ ] If new dependencies are introduced, check that the license is compatible with [Apache2.0](https://github.com/ESMValGroup/ESMValTool/blob/version2_development/LICENSE)

 ---

-**Links to info and code**
-Fixes {Link to corresponding issue}
+Closes {Link to corresponding issue}